TobiasGleiter/nextjs13-mqtt-microservices/README.md

 # Post and Comments App

-## Microservice Architecture with Next.js, Node.js and Mqtt
+## Microservice Architecture with Next.js, Node.js, Mqtt, Docker, and nginx loadbalancing

-Microservices have become a popular architectural pattern for building scalable and maintainable applications.
-In this project, we leverage Next.js for the frontend and Node.js for the backend to implement a microservices-based application.
-Additionally, we incorporate MQTT, the Message Queuing Telemetry Transport protocol, to enable efficient, real-time communication between microservices, making it an ideal choice for IoT applications and other scenarios where lightweight, reliable messaging is crucial.
+In this project, we build a scalable application using Next.js for the frontend and Node.js for the backend, following the microservices pattern.
+We containerize the services using Docker for easy deployment and scaling.
+MQTT is used for efficient, real-time communication between microservices, making it ideal for IoT applications.
+An Nginx server is employed for load balancing, ensuring even distribution of traffic and enhancing performance and reliability.

 ![Application Overview](./docs/frontend-preview.png)

 ## Features

-- Frontend with Next.js: The frontend of this application is powered by Next.js, a popular React framework.
+- **Frontend with Next.js:** The frontend of this application is powered by Next.js, a popular React framework.
 Next.js provides server-side rendering, automatic code splitting, and an easy way to create dynamic, high-performance web applications.
-- Backend with Node.js: Our backend services are built using Node.js, a lightweight and efficient runtime for building server-side applications.
+- **Backend with Node.js:** Our backend services are built using Node.js, a lightweight and efficient runtime for building server-side applications.
 Node.js is known for its speed and scalability, making it an ideal choice for microservices.
-- Microservice Architecture: We've designed this application to embrace a microservices architecture.
+- **Microservice Architecture:** We've designed this application to embrace a microservices architecture.
 Each microservice is responsible for a specific aspect of the application, allowing for independent development, deployment, and scaling.
+- **Containerization with Docker:** All microservices are containerized using Docker, ensuring consistent behavior across different environments and simplifying deployment processes.
+Docker encapsulates each service along with its dependencies into a portable container.
+- **Load Balancing with Nginx:** To ensure a seamless and responsive user experience, we employ an Nginx server for load balancing.
+Nginx efficiently distributes incoming traffic among multiple servers, optimizing performance and resilience.
+- **Local MQTT with Eclipse-Mosquitto:** This branch leverages the official Eclipse Mosquitto image to establish a local MQTT broker, ensuring efficient and reliable message exchange within the network.
+The lightweight and open-source nature of Eclipse Mosquitto facilitates seamless communication between devices and applications, even in environments with limited bandwidth.

 ## Getting Started

 To get started with this project, follow these steps:

 1. `npm install` in all projects (client, microservices)
+2. `cd client`, `cd comments`, ...
-2. `npm start`in all projects (client, microservices)
+3. `npm start`in all projects (client, microservices)
-3. `localhost:300`to test the application
+4. `localhost:3000`to test the application

+If you want to use Docker, pull the `simple-docker` branch.
+Then:

+1. `npm install` in all projects (client, microservices)
+2. `cd client` and `npm start`to start the client
+3. `cd microservices` and `docker-compose up --build -d` to start the microservices
+4. scale the posts service with `docker-compose --scale posts=2 -d`

+If you want to use Docker-Compose, pull the `docker-moquitto-mqtt` branch.
+Then:

+1. `npm install` in all projects (client, microservices)
+2. `cd client` and `npm start`to start the client
+3. `cd microservices` and `docker-compose up --build -d` to start the microservices
+4. scale the posts service with `docker-compose --scale posts=2 -d`

 ## Dependencies